alabeduarte/alabeduarte.github.io/blog/content/blog/context-engineering-with-claude-code-my-evolving-workflow/index.md

 With our context documented, I start fresh with a `/clear` command.
 This clean slate is intentional: it forces me to be explicit about what context is needed for the next phase.

-Now I can say: "Based on @AUTHENTICATION_FLOW.md, I want to add rate limiting per user, implement refresh token rotation, and add device fingerprinting."
+Now I can say: "Based on @AUTHENTICATION_FLOW.md, I want to add session timeout handling to log users out after 30 minutes of inactivity."

 But here's where I add my own thinking to the mix.
-I'll usually have ideas about implementation approaches, so I'll include them: "I thought about using Redis for rate limiting and I think the trade-off is additional infrastructure complexity but better performance at scale.
-Alternatively, I could use in-memory rate limiting which is simpler but won't work across multiple instances.
-I need you to weigh in on these approaches and come up with an implementation plan."
+I'll usually have ideas about implementation approaches, so I'll include them: "I'm thinking we could track the last activity timestamp in the JWT claims, or we could store it server-side.
+The JWT approach is simpler but increases token size, while server-side gives us more control but requires state management.
+What are your thoughts on these trade-offs?"

 I do this in plan mode (rotate shift + tab in Claude Code), which helps maintain focus on planning rather than jumping straight to implementation.
 The back-and-forth here is crucial, I challenge Claude Code with questions, explore edge cases, and refine until I'm confident we have not only a direction I'm happy with but also documented reasoning about alternatives considered.